ordina-jworks/ordina-jworks.github.io/_posts/2021-05-26-intro-to-mqtt.md

 MQTT or Message Queuing Telemetry Transport is a very lightweight IoT messaging protocol.
 It was originally designed by IBM and has become royalty free since 2010.

-It is very lightweight, both on resources to send and receive messages, making it ideal for use with IoT applications as well as restrained network conditions.
+It is very lightweight, both on computational and network resources to send and receive messages, making it ideal for use with IoT applications as well as restrained network conditions.
 The protocol is built on top of tcp/ip so both broker and client require a tcp/ip stack.
-The protocol allows for reliable bi-directional communication that supports authentication and TLS encryption and uses the publish/subscribe pattern.
+This allows for reliable bi-directional communication that supports authentication and TLS encryption and uses the publish/subscribe pattern.

 Using this pattern has multiple advantages: